HIIM-PERINEDO/zagreb_dhcp/README.md

 # zagreb_dhcp
-These are dHCP inspired processing pipelines neonatal MRI
+These are dHCP inspired processing pipelines for neonatal MRI

 This is the repository can go inside the /code folder within of a BIDS studyfolder